COVID-19 FAQs

 What happens if I test positive for COVID-19 while living on campus?

-On-campus residents are expected to isolate in their primary residence off-campus.
+On-campus residents should isolate in their primary residence off-campus.
 If unable to return to your primary residence, you must isolate in place.
-All positive students must fill out the WCU COVID-19 Notification Form.
+All positive students should fill out the Student Assistance Request Instructor Notification for Absences Form.

 My roommate tested positive, what do I do?

 Apply a well-fitted mask, preferably KN-95 or N-95.
 Test 5 days after your roommate tested positive.
-Day 0 is the day you were exposed.
+Day 0 is the day you were exposed/roommate tested positive.
 Day 1 is the first full day after exposure.
 Continue to wear a well-fitted mask through 10 days after being exposed.

 Try to limit time in room while your positive roommate is in isolation.
 Utilize other public spaces like common rooms, Library, etc more frequently while wearing your mask.
 While in room, all roommates should be wearing a well-fitted mask.
 If possible, create additional distance between roommates (i.e., sleep in opposite directions (head to toe), have COVID-19 positive roommate sleep on bottom bunk).